simul-md/Di-DIM/CPL-data/README.md

 - Ad hoc 3p4p state used for avoided crossing correction

 ## Units
-- Geometries: Angstroms (xyz format) or atomic units (au) as specified
+- Geometries: xyz format and in atomic units (au)
 - Energies: atomic units (au) and cm⁻¹ as indicated in each file header
 - PEC radius: atomic units (au)